kloi34/midi2qua/README.md

 # midi2qua
-Noob Python program by Noob Python programmer

-Convert MIDI files to text that you can copy and paste into a .qua file.
+Converts MIDI into a text file whose contents can be copied into a .qua file.
 This helps make maps for [Quaver](https://github.com/Quaver), the ultimate community-driven and open-source competitive rhythm game.

-This program works but is very primative and hacky (as of 16 Nov 2021).
-I think you need to [Install Mido](https://mido.readthedocs.io/en/latest/installing.html) in whatever environment you are using this program in order for it to run.
-Maybe also need to [Installl tkinter](https://tkdocs.com/tutorial/install.html) depending on the Python distrubution you use.
+This program was created primarily for converting MIDIs of live piano performances for 7 key maps.
+However, the program should still work with any kind of MIDI file.
+Also 4 key is supported (albeit poorly)

+## How to use this program
+* Get Python (3.6+?)
+* Install [Mido](https://mido.readthedocs.io/en/latest/) wherever this program is downloaded to with `pip install mido`
+* Run the program (somehow)

+After using the program, you should get a .txt file in the same location as the program.
+Open the text file and copy the HitObject text into the desired .qua file

 ## Examples of Quaver maps made with this program
 - [Glinka/Balakirev - The Lark](https://quavergame.com/mapset/9136)